tamaskovacs0408/udemy_react_course/section_10/README.md

 - The `intialState` and the `initialFunction` are ignored for now

 Because the explain of useReducer is a bit (not bit) chaotic, more of this can be read [here](https://github.com/tamaskovacs0408/web_tutorials/tree/master/usereducer_tutorial).

+### Context API - useContext hook

+The Context API is used for to replace passing states through components with props.